koharubiyori/Sparker/README.md

 ## Sparker

-Sparker is an Android project that allows you to remotely execute power commands such as boot(by Wake-On-LAN), shutdown, and more on your computer.
+Sparker is an Android project that allows you to remotely execute power actions such as boot(by Wake-On-LAN), shutdown, and more on your computer.

 For features other than boot, it is necessary to run Sparker's [host app](https://github.com/koharubiyori/Sparker-Host) in your computer.